 The Women’s Water Initiative was born as a way to guarantee that children get clean water both at school and at home.
-The initiative empowers women to build 3500 liter Rain Catchment Systems on their homes.
+The initiative empowers women to build 3500 liters rainwater collection system on their homes.
 This size system is large enough to sustain a family of 8 with their domestic water needs.
-Each woman in the initiative receives the materials and education to construct their own rain catchment system.
-All the materials are procured by Save the Rain.